 The right of opportunity to stay must be distinguished from the opportunity card.

-The opportunity card, which the Bundestag passed on 23 June 2023, is also a residence permit.
-It is intended to allow foreigners from non-EU countries to look for employment in Germany.
-The procedure is based on a points system that evaluates the following criteria in particular:
+The “Opportunity card”, which the German Bundestag passed on 23 June 2023, is a temporary residence permit, which allows foreigners from non-EU countries to search for employment in Germany.
+The Opportunity Card is issued for one year.

 Family Reunification